 It’s always been our policy and goal to give our customers an exact shipping date and stick to that timeline.
 We take fulfillment of our products and our promises very seriously.

-Our standard build time is 7-10 working days, then 3-5 working days for shipping anywhere in the States, so you can expect to receive your order around 10-14 working days from the date you put in the order.
+Our standard build time is 10 working days, then 2 – 4 working days for shipping anywhere in the Continental United States.
+You can expect to receive your items around 12 – 14 working days from the date you put in the order.
 We ship using FedEx Ground in the continental U.S.A. and Canada.
+Orders shipped outside the U.S.A. are subject to duties and taxes, which are the recipient’s responsibility.

 Our standard build time is 7-10 working days, then two working days UPS anywhere in the UK.
 The rest of Europe is 3-5 days UPS, and can be up to seven working days in some places.
 That means you can expect to receive your order sometime between 10-14 working days from the date you place your order.
 We ship using UPS throughout the European Union.